joelclermont/kendo-docs/api/dataviz/radialgauge.md

         $("#radial-gauge").kendoRadialGauge({
             startAngle: 90,
             endAngle: 180
+        });

-        });For a real-world example for this functionality, see the car dashboard demo.
+For a real-world example for this functionality, see the car dashboard demo.

 ## Configuration